Thegr8ashish/Task-Manager/README.md

 ```

 ### Step 4: Run the Program
+#### Option 1: Using the `.bat` file
-1. Navigate to the unzipped folder
+- Navigate to the unzipped folder
-2. Double-click `main.py`
+- Double-click the `run_task_manager.bat` file
+- This will open the program in CMD and let you use it immediately.

+#### Option 2: Using Python Manually
-   - Or open Command Prompt/Terminal in the folder and type:
+- Open Command Prompt/Terminal in the folder
+- Run the program with:
 ```bash
 python main.py
 ```